- Reference Number: HEY-834/2020

 Use the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to the Browsealoud Supported Voices and Languages resource.

 This leaflet has been produced to give you general information about your procedure of transplant kidney biopsy.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a transplant kidney biopsy?

-Depending on the results of blood tests taken in the transplant clinic and following discussion with your kidney doctor (nephrologist) he or she has advised a transplant kidney biopsy.
+Depending on the results of blood tests taken in the transplant clinic and following discussion with your kidney doctor (nephrologist) they have advised a transplant kidney biopsy.